hemnath-kandasamyk/Data-Structures-and-Algorithms/Arrays/Find-Minimum-Common-Value/README.md

 - The **Two Pointer** approach is the optimal solution because the arrays are already sorted.
 - The **HashSet** approach is simpler for unsorted arrays but uses extra memory.
+- the **Binary Search** approach is an efficient alternative for searching common elements in sorted arrays.
 - Understanding array properties helps in choosing the best algorithm.